rage/programming-23/data/part-4/5-print-statement-formatting.md

 The format specifier `.2f` states that we want to display 2 decimals.
 The letter _f_ at the end means that we want the variable to be displayed as a `float`, i.e. a floating point number.

 Here's another example, where we specify the amount of whitespace reserved for the variable in the printout.
-Both times the variable `name` is included it has a space of 15 characters reserved.
+Both times the variable `name` is included in the resulting string, it has a space of 15 characters reserved.
 First the names are justified to the left, and then they are justified to the right:

 ```python
 names =  [ "Steve", "Jean", "Katherine", "Paul" ]